davestewart/davestewart-content/content/blog/programming/type-safe-json/index.md

 - TypeScript will complain if we try to do something we shouldn't
 - we can dot-into both top level and nested data
-- we can pass some around the app
+- we can pass it around the app

-As such, let's define the types:
+Let's begin by defining the types:

 ```ts
 type User = {